Alfresco/docs-alfresco/process-automation/latest/model/content-models.md

 Content models describe how data should be stored in the repository and the metadata that can be associated to the content and folders within that model.

-Each model is identified by a unique namespace, prefix and name and made up of custom types, aspects, properties and constraints.
+Each model is identified by a unique namespace, prefix and name, and made up of custom types, aspects, properties and constraints.

 ![Content model diagram]({% link process-automation/images/content-model.png %})